Ryukhin/writing-samples/documentation-style-guide.md

 * Use proper syntax in code samples so that developers can copy and paste them.

 [[note]]
 |  **Note:** Platform Portal Docs supports a selection of languages from RehypePrism using [Refractor](https://github.com/wooorm/refractor).
 These include JavaScript, JSON, C++, CSharp, Python, Java, Bash (console), and SQL.
-[Additional languages](https://github.com/wooorm/refractor/tree/master/lang) can be added anytime by contacting the team ([#ask-portal-docs](https://riotgames.slack.com/messages/CKFJMLULA/)).
+[Additional languages](https://github.com/wooorm/refractor/tree/master/lang) can be added anytime.

 ## Using Markdown Syntax

 For guidance on Markdown formatting, see the [GitHub Flavored Markdown Spec](https://github.github.com/gfm/), which is the primary source for the documentation portal Markdown syntax.
 Also, review the following custom block and format support.
-See [Integration Template](/docs/contribute-documentation/integration-template) to see Markdown formats, and the [source file](https://gh.riotgames.com/RPG/docs.rpg.riotgames.io/blob/master/docs/integration/contributing/topic-template.md) to start writing.

-If you would like special formats or have requests, contact [#ask-platform-docs](https://riotgames.slack.com/messages/CKFJMLULA/).

 ### Using Code Formats